kun126/kun126.github.io/_posts/2024-11-08-Population-Estimates.md

 **High-resolution population estimates** have become essential in fields like healthcare, disaster response, urban planning, and environmental management.
 These datasets provide a detailed view of population distribution, allowing decision-makers to target resources and interventions more effectively.
 Recent advances in integrating satellite data with census information have further improved the accuracy and timeliness of these population maps, making them powerful tools for both research and practical applications.

-Two widely-used high-resolution population datasets are **WorldPop** and Meta’s **High-Resolution Settlement Layer (HRSL)**:
+Two widely-used high-resolution population datasets are **WorldPop**<d-cite key="tatem2017worldpop"></d-cite> and Meta’s **High-Resolution Settlement Layer (HRSL)**<d-footnote>Meta Data For Good, High Resolution Population Density Maps <a href="https://dataforgood.facebook.com/dfg/tools/high-resolution-population-density-maps" target="_blank" rel="noopener noreferrer"> [link]</a></d-footnote>:

-- **WorldPop**, developed at the University of Southampton, offers open-access, peer-reviewed population datasets, which includes two types of population grids: one estimates populations across all land grid squares globally (unconstrained), while the other estimates populations only within areas identified as built settlements (constrained).
+- **WorldPop**, developed at the University of Southampton, offers open-access, peer-reviewed population datasets, which includes two types of population grids<d-footnote>WorldPop, Top-down estimation modelling: Constrained vs Unconstrained <a href="https://www.worldpop.org/methods/top_down_constrained_vs_unconstrained/" target="_blank" rel="noopener noreferrer"> [link]</a></d-footnote>: one estimates populations across all land grid squares globally (unconstrained), while the other estimates populations only within areas identified as built settlements (constrained).
 - **Meta’s HRSL**, created with CIESIN at Columbia University, combines satellite imagery with census data to estimate populations specifically within identified settlements.
 This high spatial resolution data provides detailed insights into both urban and rural population distributions.

 In this post, we will compare the methodologies of these two datasets, exploring their assumptions, modeling approaches, and limitations, to help guide users in choosing the most suitable product for their needs.